-All results generated by NAbC are consistent with those well established in the Random Matrix Theory literature [51-53], even as NAbC remains more robust than methods based on spectral distributions.
-And the p-value it provides for the entire matrix can be used as a measure of 'distance' which, because it is defined probabilistically, has some advantages over traditional, norm-based metrics, as these arguably lack interpretation [54] and fail to attribute meaning to different relative distances of correlation values on a cell-by-cell basis.
+All results generated by NAbC are consistent with those well established in the Random Matrix Theory literature [54-56], even as NAbC remains more robust than methods based on spectral distributions.
+And the p-values it provides can be used as a measure of 'distance' for the entire matrix which, because it is defined probabilistically, has some advantages over traditional, norm-based metrics, as these arguably lack interpretation [57] and fail to attribute meaning to different relative distances of correlation values on a cell-by-cell basis.
+This 'distance' metric, "LNP," is simply the log of the product of all the cell-level p-values of the matrix.
+When the null hypothesis is the identity matrix, LNP strongly aligns with the (Shannon) entropy (based on the eigenvalues) of the (scaled) matrix [58,59].
+This intriguing result allows for the interpretation of LNP as a type of generalized entropy, as it is not restricted to the identity matrix but rather, can be calculated for ANY matrix being examined for ANY positive definite dependence measure.

 In addition to all the above properties, NAbC remains far more straightforward and easily implemented than other approaches that provide more limited solutions to this problem.
-Its range of application is extremely broad - as broad as the range of settings that rely on positive definite measures of dependence structure (which arguably defines the entire relevant usage space).
-The fact that the same, unifying method can define the distributions of this broad class of dependence measures is more than just icing on the cake: all-else-equal comparisons, consistently generated by the same method, will make apples-to-apples comparisons of previously incomparable results, and answer previously unanswered questions to very relevant, day-to-day challenges in portfolio analysis and management.
+Its range of application is extremely broad - as broad as the range of settings that rely on positive definite measures of dependence structure (which arguably defines much or all of the relevant usage space).
+And it remains "estimator agnostic": the NAbC procedure can be applied to any estimator of any of these dependence measures.
+The fact that the same, unifying method can define the distributions of this broad class of dependence measures, for any of their estimators, is more than just icing on the cake: all-else-equal comparisons, consistently generated by the same method, will make apples-to-apples comparisons of previously incomparable results, and answer previously unanswered questions to very relevant, day-to-day challenges in portfolio analysis and management.